aaa2153/Projects/README.md

 4) SafeWay is a ios application developed using Objective-C, Spring MVC, SQL Server and Microsoft Azure for determining the safest route for GPS navigation based on location ratings by the user.

-5) H1B visa status pridictor is developed using Hadoop, R and Spring MVC to predict H1B visa eligibility for a candidate based on several factors by using Hadoop for exploratory analysis and R for logistic regression on the available dataset.
+5) H1B visa eligibility pridictor is developed using Hadoop, R and Spring MVC to predict H1B visa eligibility for a candidate based on several factors by using Hadoop for exploratory analysis and R for logistic regression on the available dataset.